cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 in pre-production, we deployed the updated AWS SDK to our pre-production environments.

-It worked.
-The following figure from Zabbix shows the dramatic change in behavior around June 2nd, when the fix was finally deployed to production.
+It worked!
+The following figure from Zabbix shows the dramatic change in behavior around June 2nd, when the fix was subsequently deployed to production.

 <img class="lightbox" src="{{ "/2017-05-27-a-webops-post-mortem/recvq-fix.png" | prepend: site.cdnurl }}" alt="Socket Recv-Q graph" />